sathyaram/sathyaramgrav/pages/01.home/03._websites/12.powerhouse/project.md

     - Graphic Design
 link: https://powerhouse.lehigh.edu
 ---
 Lehigh University's premiere place for fully equipped iMac Computers, PCs with CAD/Solidworks, 3D Printers and student work spaces.
-They needed a website to showcase all their services and facilities!
+They needed a website to showcase all their services and facilities and I made it happen.